okteto/okteto/README.md

 - [Pablo Chico de Guzman](https://twitter.com/pchico83)
 - [Ramiro Berrelleza](https://twitter.com/rberrelleza)
 - [Ramon Lamana](https://twitter.com/monchocromo)

-# Contributions

-Interested in contributing?
-As an open source project, we'd appreciate any help and contributions!

-We follow the standard [github pull request process](https://help.github.com/articles/about-pull-requests/).
-We'll try to review your contributions as soon as possible.

-## File an Issue
-Not ready to contribute code, but see something that needs work?
-While we encourage everyone to contribute code, it is also appreciated when someone reports an issue.
-We use [github issues](https://github.com/okteto/cnd/issues) for this.
-Also, check our [troubleshooting section](docs/troubleshooting.md) for known issues.

-## Code of Conduct
-Please make sure to read and observe our [code of conduct](code-of-conduct.md).

 # About cnd
 cnd was originally created by [Okteto](https://okteto.com/cnd) and is licensed under the Apache 2.0 License.